flightstats/hub/docs/pages/mydoc/hub_notifications_webhooks.md

 * `ttlMinutes` is optional and defaults to 0.
 If ttlMinutes is greater than 0, the hub will not attempt to send an item which is older than the ttl.

+* `maxAttempts` is optional and defaults to 0.
+If maxAttempts is zero, the webhook will always retry a failed item.
+If maxAttempts is greater than zero, the hub will only make that many attempts for a failed item.

 ## List existing webhooks {#list}

 `GET http://hub/webhook`